cu-esiil-edu/esiil-stars-student-webpages/index.md

 <img src="https://raw.githubusercontent.com/cu-esiil-edu/esiil-stars-student-webpages/main/images/pages.png">

-Now you'll want to select the **main** option under the **Branch** heading and then hit **Save**.
+Now you'll want to select the **main** option under the **Branch** heading and then select **Save**.

 <img src="https://raw.githubusercontent.com/cu-esiil-edu/esiil-stars-student-webpages/main/images/select-branch-main.png">

 ***

 ### Step 5: Check on your webpage
-Check in on your webpage to see how it is doing by opening the link `https://username.github.io/repository-name/` in a new tab in your web browser.
+Check in on your webpage to see how it is doing by opening the link `https://username.github.io/repository-name/` in a **new tab** in your web browser.
 Here, you'll need to replace `username` with your GitHub username and `repository-name` with the name of the repository that you created above.

-> **NOTE:** Sometimes your webpage can take a minute or so to build so _be patient_ and refresh your page every so often until the page is done building.
+> **NOTE:** Sometimes your webpage can take a minute or so to build so _be patient_ and refresh your page every 30 seconds or so until the page is done building.

 ***